 The Civil War, the South, and the Church:

 We can’t undo the past.
 But we can repeat the past.
 Indeed, we do repeat it – until we take the hard look back and make the courageous changes needed to redeem the past.
-Read We Confess!
-The Civil War, the South, and the Church.
-Be a redeemer, not a reenactor.
+We Confess!
+The Civil War, the South, and the Church shows how the unresolved past still fetters our nation, our churches, our families and our hearts.
+It urges: Be a renouncer, not a reenactor.
 (E-book: $7.99.
 Softcover and hardcover: See prices on amazon.com.)

 Learn about “We Confess …” the film